maslab-ufrgs/TAP_GA_QL/README.md

   -d, --printDriversPerLink
-                        Print the number of drivers in each link in the output file (default: False)
-  -o, --printPairOD     Print the average travel time for in the header in the
-                        output file (default: False) --printDriversPerRoute
+                        Print the number of drivers in each link in the output file (default: False) --printEdges          Print the edges of the graph. (default: False) -o, --printPairOD     Print the average travel time for in the header in the output file (default: False) --printDriversPerRoute